bgplab/bgplab/basic/4-ipv6/index.md

 # Configure BGP for IPv6

-In the previous lab exercises you [configured EBGP sessions with two upstream ISPs](2-multihomed.md) and [advertised IPv4 prefixes to them](3-originate.md).
-Now let's add IPv6 to the mix.
+In the previous lab exercises, you [configured EBGP sessions with two upstream ISPs](2-multihomed.md) and [advertised IPv4 prefixes to them](3-originate.md).
+Now, let's add IPv6 to the mix.

 ![Lab topology](topology-ipv6.png)